If you’ve never heard of Valladolid, you are missing out!

-Valladolid is conveniently almost smack in the middle between the historical Yucatan capital of Merida, and the tourist hotspot of Cancun.
-About 2 hours (150 kms give or take) from each city.
+Conveniently, Valladolid is almost smack in the middle between the historical Yucatan capital of Merida, and the tourist hotspot of Cancun.
+Approximately 2 hours drive (150 kms give or take) from each city.

 *This post may contain affiliate links in which I would earn a small commission at no extra cost to you.
 Read my full disclosure here.